Episode No. 29

-The Monkees' friendship is threatened when they all fall for the
+The Monkees' friendship is threatened when they all fall for and compete

-same girl: a luscious proprietress of the local laundromat.
+for the affections of a luscious proprietress of the local Laundromat.

 © Raybert Productions; 4-3-67; LP37976